 - Long boards are great for racing or touring (12 to 14 feet)

-A 3-fin cluster allows you more options to change tracking and turning.
+A 3-fin cluster gives you options to change the way your board tracks and turns.
 You can remove the centre fin, or both the side fins, or swap them out for different heights and shapes to tune the way your board responds when you’re racing in rougher waters or cutting across the face of a steep wave.

 Care and maintenance